-The projected future demand for NCSD is an increase from 2,293 AF/yr in calendar year 2010 to 3,400 AF/yr in 2030 (NCSD, UWMP 2010 - Table 21 and 23).
-The Phillips 66 refinery expects future production to be similar to recent years' production amounts of approximately 1,200 AF/yr.
-The projected water demand for Woodlands at build-out, according to the Woodlands Specific Plan Environmental Impact Report, is 1,600 AF/yr (SLO, 1998).
-The projected water demand for the GSWC at full build-out of the current service area is estimated to potentially increase to approximately 1,940 AF/yr in 2030 (GSWC, 2008).
+The projected future demand for NCSD is an increase from 2,293 AFY in calendar year 2010 to 3,400 AFY in 2030 (NCSD, UWMP 2010 - Table 21 and 23).
+The Phillips 66 refinery expects future production to be similar to recent years' production amounts of approximately 1,100 AFY.
+The projected water demand for Woodlands at build-out, according to the Woodlands Specific Plan Environmental Impact Report, is 1,600 AFY (SLO, 1998).
+The projected water demand for GSWC at full build-out of the current service area is estimated to potentially increase to approximately 1,940 AFY in 2030 (GSWC, 2008).
 Currently, no estimate of potential future production for RWC or agriculture has been developed.